TheEagleWeb/EgaleWeb/README.md

 ```

 ## Install Tailwind CSS
+Install tailwindcss and its peer dependencies, then generate your `tailwind.config.js` and `postcss.config.js` files:
 ```bash
 npm install -D tailwindcss postcss autoprefixer npx tailwindcss init -p
 ```

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: